vrsperanza/CPY/README.md

 # CPY
 To create the executable simply compile the source code, "g++ *.cpp -o cpy" on the source folder gets the job done

-CPY is a (Pre)Compiler of .cpy files, it compiles code C/C++ withought curly brackets, semicolons, headers and some parenthesis
-Simply execute the compiler followed by your source folder and it will create the executable
+CPY is a (Pre)Compiler of .cpy files, it compiles code C++ withought curly brackets, semicolons, headers and some parenthesis Simply execute the compiler followed by your source folder and it will create the executable

 In any of the given examples, "cpy main.cpy" will create a working executable